Interventional Radiology vs Radiation Oncology: What You Should Know

 As a result, they not only have to be careful about their own exposure but also to their patients’ exposure.
 As the Society of Interventional Radiology puts it,

 We continue to find new, more sophisticated applications and refine and improve standard treatments to the benefit of patients.
 The use of radiation, however, is not without risk.
 As interventional radiologists who use this technology in our daily practice, we are keenly aware of its exceptional benefits and its risks.

 This specialization, on the other hand, describes the use of high-energy radiation to damage cancer cells.
 This radiation penetrates the cancer cells’ DNA, destroying their ability to grow and divide.
 Once the cells’ ability to reproduce has been eliminated, the body will naturally expel the cells.

 Cancer cells are more vulnerable to radiation because they rely on rapid multiplication, and are thus unable to repair the damage as fast as healthy cells.
-Of course, when using this type of radiation therapy, precision is absolute key.
-Professionals need to be sure they destroy only the harmful cells, and try to limit the impact it has on the surrounding healthy cells.
+Of course, when using this type of radiation therapy, precision is absolutely key.
+Professionals need to be sure they destroy only the harmful cells and try to limit the impact it has on the surrounding healthy cells.

 Several different methods exist in the field of Radiation Oncology: